jacobtfisher/comm-futures/site/signup/index.md

 title: Call for Proposals
 ---

-The Department of Communication at Michigan State University is pleased to invite submissions for Communication Science Futures, a new conference created to bring together leading scholars to address pressing issues and emerging trends shaping the future of interdisciplinary social scientific research into human communication and social behavior.
-This "un-conference" will feature keynotes by leading communication scholars, provocative working group sessions designed to ignite scholarly debates and foster cross-cutting collaborations among participants, and an interactive research presentation poster session for students and early career researchers.
 Communication Science Futures will take place May 31st-June 3rd, 2024 on the campus of Michigan State University in East Lansing.
 Submissions will be considered on a rolling basis until **March 31st, 2024**.

 Two categories of submissions will be considered for this year’s conference: